Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The solar industry is growing in leaps and bounds and evolving very quickly.
 Among the innovations are microinverter systems.
 Even though they’ve been around for a bit, they’re really getting traction in Australia.
 Potential adopters are left wondering about the cost.

 At Penrith Solar Centre, we want you to comprehensively understand this technology, why you might want to consider it, and how much it costs.
-In that spirit, it’s important for you to know that we only install microinverter solar systems.
+In that spirit, it’s important for you to know that we install microinverter solar systems.
 We are biased on their efficiency and potential savings for customers.
-We’re going to get into the cost and savings of microinverter systems and explain why there are so many factors to consider when pricing them.
-And we’re going to do it in an honest and truthful way.
+And we’re going to discuss them in an honest and truthful way.

 A lot of customers ask us why the cost fluctuates.
 We want you to be an informed shopper, even if you get your solar needs met somewhere else.
 In this article, you’ll learn about the following: